Branch Manager, Banking Salary

 Popular Skills for Branch Manager, Banking

 Banking Branch Managers seem to exploit a large range of skills on the job.
-Most notably, skills in Sales Management, Business Development, Leadership, and Team Leadership are correlated to pay that is above average, with boosts between 3 percent and 11 percent.
-Skills that are correlated to lower pay, on the other hand, include Training, Scheduling, and Customer Service.
+Most notably, skills in Sales Management, Business Development, Leadership, and Team Leadership are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Training, Scheduling, and Customer Service.
 Those familiar with Banking also tend to know Team Leadership and Consumer Loans.

 Pay by Experience Level for Branch Manager, Banking